algorand/pyteal/docs/sourcemap.rst

 PyTeal expression that was explicity written by the program author.
 In such cases, the source mapper will attempt to find a reasonable user-attributable substitute.
-For example, if a program includes a :any:`Subroutine` definition, the compiler will add boiler plate for adding arguments to the stack before the subroutine is called, and then more boiler plate to read the arguments from the stack at the beginning of the subroutine's execution.
-The source mapper will attribute these boiler plate expressions to the subroutine's python definition.
+For example, if a program includes a :any:`Subroutine` definition, the compiler will add boilerplate for adding arguments to the stack before the subroutine is called, and then more boilerplate to read the arguments from the stack at the beginning of the subroutine's execution.
+The source mapper will attribute these boilerplate expressions to the subroutine's python definition.

 Sometimes, the source mapper doesn't succeed to find a user attribution and resorts to a attributing to the entry point into pyteal - the line that called the compiler.
-In the example above, the first line of the annotated teal is attributed to the line that called the compiler:
+In the example above, the first line of the annotated TEAL is attributed to the line that called the compiler:

 .. code-block:: none